verhas/jamal/README.md

 `omasalgotm` to force Jamal to the old evaluation style.

 Later versions of Jamal will not implement this option.

+#### `nl`

+Jamal 1.3.0 introduces the option `nl`.
+When this option is in effect then the all new-line characters are copied into the output.
+This was the default and non-changable behavior until the version 1.3.0.

+In version 1.3.0 it is possible to escape a new-line character that is following a macro closing.
+If there is a macro, for example `{@define z=1}` then the new line following the macro definition can be skipped puting a \ character immediately after the macro closing string.
+Thus `{@define z=1}\` will not include either the back-slash character nor the new-line character following it in the output.

 ## Jamal API<a name="JamalAPI">